AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 # Tutorial guidelines

-The most important principles to follow when writing a tutorial is that:

-1. It should be as self contained as possible.
-2. It should be clear and easy to understand.
-3. It should execute without any errors.
+Covalent tutorials are a useful guide for users looking to get hands on experience with the software.
+Additionally, they are important as functional tests since they cover most of the major features available.
+These guidelines are crucial to follow so that the tutorials are self-contained, easy to understand, and can be run as functional tests in a GitHub workflow.

 ## Folder structure and file naming

-Every tutorial should be inside a folder corresponding to the _tutorial name_ and contain:
+Every tutorial should be inside a folder corresponding to the _tutorial name_ and contain (see example below):
 1. A subfolder named `assets`
-2. Jupyter notebook called `source.ipynb`
+2. A Jupyter notebook called `source.ipynb`
-3. A requirements file, `requirements.txt` will every required python package and version number to execute the tutorial.
+3. A requirements file, `requirements.txt`, listing the python packages and their version numbers required to execute the tutorial.

 ```
 - tutorial_example